 Ingredients for Leftover Turkey Chili:

-This Leftover Turkey Chili is only made with 10 ingredients:
+This Turkey Chili is made with only 10 ingredients:

 - crushed tomatoes

 - olive oil

 - garlic, onion, peppers, carrots

 - cooked turkey